-3. After school and summer recreational activities and academic enrichment programs

-They need to be free/affordable and accessible (transportation) to parents and children.
+3. After school and summer recreational activities and academic enrichment programs They need to be free/affordable and accessible (transportation) to parents and children.
 They should include a literacy/tutoring component.
+We hold agencies to a high standard of what constitutes academic enrichment.
 Mentoring programs are included.
 There is a large gap of programs for children 12+.

-Why: Children need to develop positive out of school outlets that keep them engaged in school, promote their health and provide connections (to sports/hobbies, a person or group, etc).
+Why: Children need to develop positive out of school outlets that keep them engaged in school, promote their health and provide connections (to sports/hobbies, a person or group, etc.).
 There is a wealth of data supporting extended day and extended year.